nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 :information_source: Add a person to an organisation one at a time!
+* A person can belong to more than one Organisation.
 * Multiple addition will be implemented in future versions.
 </div>